The Parametric Closure Problem: Semiorders

-If $S$ is any parametrically weighted semi-order, we may write the sorted order of the utility values of elements of $S$ as $u_0,u_1,\dots,u_{n-1}$ where $n=|S|$, and the elements themselves (in the same order) as $x_0,x_1,\dots,x_{n-1}$.
-By padding $S$ with items that have a fixed zero weight and a utility that is smaller than that of the elements by more than the margin of error, we may assume without loss of generality that $n$ is a power of two without changing the values of the parametric closure problem on $S$.
+If $S$ is any parametrically weighted semiorder, we may write the sorted order of the utility values of elements of $S$ as $u_0,u_1,\dots,u_{n-1}$ where $n=|S|$, and we may write the elements themselves (in the same order) as $x_0,x_1,\dots,x_{n-1}$.
+By scaling the utility values we may assume without loss of generality that the threshold $\theta$ used to define a semiorder from these values is set as $\theta=1$.
+By padding $S$ with items that have a fixed zero weight and a utility that is smaller than that of the elements by more than the margin of error, we may additionally assume without loss of generality that $n$ is a power of two without changing the values of the parametric closure problem on $S$.